Updated December 19, 2023

 Tropicana, the Pepsi brand, went for a major packaging change, but the new one looked like a generic fruit juice, thus resulting in a drop in sales.
 Pepsi is reported to have lost about $140 mn in two months.

-Apparel firm Gap had to restore its logo to one seen in right after netizens raised an outcry against the new logo shown on the left.
-It had to recall within a fortnight and the company has attributed it to a lack of research and doing rebranding exercise in the wrong way.
+Apparel firm Gap had to restore its logo to one seen on the right after netizens raised an outcry against the new logo shown on the left.
+It had to recall within a fortnight, and the company has attributed it to a lack of research and doing rebranding exercises in the wrong way.

 The above examples denote haste in going ahead with rebranding exercise can cause both financial damage and loss of reputation.
 It would also cause a lack of continuity of brand in the minds of consumers.

 4. Hold interviews with customers, stakeholders, and employees

 A rebranding exercise should not emerge just in the minds of the management and branding consultant or agency.
 It should involve existing distributors, employees, customers who actually patronize the brand.
 Sometimes the general public can be involved by holding contests.

-‘Crowdsourcing’ by contests have proven to be a success in the past.
+‘Crowdsourcing’ by contests has proven to be a success in the past.
 NASA held a naming contest for its free-flying robot to be launched in 2017 at its International Space Station.
 Even new ideas for products can be gained through crowdsourcing.
-There are also crowd-sourced naming websites to launch contests or it can be done on newspapers and your own websites.
+There are also crowd-sourced naming websites to launch contests, or it can be done on newspapers and your own websites.
 Announce attractive rewards for the prize-winning entry.

 It is very important to do internal awareness campaigns in the organization.
 Make sure it is understood, rolled out and embraced by the internal stakeholders.
 They are the first brand ambassadors of the company.
 Prepare a document having Frequently Asked Questions (FAQ) that address all aspects of the rebranding exercise.

-The rebranding should be result oriented- it should lead to increased market share, increased brand recall, increase sales and profits.
-If such variables have to be accounted for, the company has to calculate the existing market share of the company and brand, and have a target to the achieved.
+The rebranding should be result-oriented- it should lead to increased market share, increased brand recall, increase sales and profits.
+If such variables have to be accounted for, the company has to calculate the existing market share of the company and brand and have a target to achieve.